datagrok-ai/public/help/develop/how-to/develop-custom-viewer.md

 ## Registering Viewers

 Tagging scripts or functions as `viewers` registers them within the platform.
-Registering a viewer makes it available via menu, etc.
+Registering a viewer makes it available in the top menu and enables common viewer operations, such as cloning, docking, embedding, and switching to full screen mode.
+This also means that users can persist this viewer as part of a [project](../../overview/project.md).

 ![](leaflet-menu.png "Viewer Menu")